abuscher/cite_checker/README.md

-Python libraries for cite checking legal cases
+Python libraries for cite checking legal documents

 case_lookup.py:
 -takes as input a search query and returns the case text as HTML